begli-amanov/vue-monitor/REFLECTING.md

 - Actions Column is too wide.
 Need a find a way to make it as wide as content.
 Setting style="width: 1rem" on Actions Column did the job.
 DONE!

+- How to set up projects in GitHub: Done!

 ### NOT SOLVED

 - Preselect on `Select` to show the current status of a License. (optionValue with `const = statuses` was the solution).
 However it has now a bug, when creating a new item, selected status is not saved.
 I've deleted for now `optionValue`.
 Need another solution.